captkirk88/Secsy/README.md

 It's so sexy that you'll never see sexy the same again.
 Oh and all done in a single file called Secsy.cs.. so sexy.

 See BenchmarkDotNet results at the bottom.
+It's very sexy.

 > [!NOTE]
 > This ECS requires you to do things a little differently, which is why it is so fast.